|"A good plan violently executed now is better than a perfect plan executed next week."

 Constructions can be easily repaired or rebuilt by simply directing

 a Minifig to pick up a brick and re-attach it.
-Attaching bricks counts
+Attaching a brick counts

 as the Minifig's one attack for that turn.